 When to Pick Moonglow Pear?

-Moonglow pears ripen in from August to September depending on your location.
+Moonglow pears ripen from August to September depending on your location.
 You can tell when the fruit is ripe when it gets softer to the touch.
 Expect the first year to bear fruit to be 2-3 years after planting.
 They are heavy bearers and will produce fruit for many years.
 You can let them ripen on the tree or harvest pears before ripening to store for later use.

-Is Moonglow Pear Self Pollinating?
+Is Moonglow Pear a Self Pollinating Fruit Tree?

 Pyrus communis ‘Moonglow’ is not self-fertile and requires another pear tree nearby for cross-pollination.
 Trees should be planted no more than 50 feet away from each other to cross-pollinate.
 Bees are the primary pollinators of pear trees and having multiple types of pear trees will increase fruit production.
 Moonglow variety is a very good variety for pollinating other common pear trees too.